RandomForestz/RandomForestz/README.md

 # Hi, I'm Josh.
 I'm an Ecologist, Geospatial Professional, and Data Analyst.

-## Below is a portfolio of some of my skills/tutorials/maps (under construction with more to come!)
+## Below you'll find *some* of my publications, maps, tutorials, and modeling.

 | Topic                  | Summary                                                     | Link |
 | -------------          |:-------------:                                              |------|